 How much is this going to cost me?

 The fee for a Outline Coach is $50 per hour.
-If you book a 2-hour time block, you'll get $20 off.
-I recommend booking at least 2 hours per meeting after the initial one as there will be a lot to cover and meetings tend to go over the first hour.
+If you book 2-hour time blocks, you'll get $20 off (so $80 per 2-hour session).
+I recommend booking at least 2 hours per meeting as there will be a lot to cover and we'll need to get into a creative flow.
 At the end of each meeting, you can determine if you want to continue.
-There is no obligation to do all five meetings, but it will guarantee a finished outline.
+There is no obligation to stick with me.

 How long will this take and what's your availability?

 It all depends on how soon we regroup between meetings.
-I recommend booking the first two meetings very close together.
-The remaining three meetings can be scheduled a week a part to leave time to brainstorm and let ideas germinate.
+I recommend booking the first two meetings close together.
 I'm a writer and have flexible hours, so I'm sure we can work out something.

 If you're still overwhelmed and not sure what to do.
 I'm happy to have a quick 5-10 minute conversation to answer any questions.

-You can reach out to me via the Contact Form.
+You can reach out to me via the Contact Form (top right column).